Is it safe to travel to Peru?

 In urban areas, the crime rate has increased.
 U.S. government personnel are restricted from traveling in the VRAEM except for certain areas during daylight hours.
 The U.S. government has limited ability to provide emergency services to U.S. citizens due to these travel restrictions.

-U.S. government officials and their families are permitted to travel within many areas of the Department of Cusco, including the Machu Picchu area, the Sacred Valley, and city of Cusco.
+U.S. government officials and their families are permitted to travel within many areas of the Department of Cusco, including the Machu Picchu area, the Sacred Valley, and the city of Cusco.

 Safety and Security